SEO Best Practices for 2026: The New Rules for AI Search

 3. Cumulative Layout Shift (CLS)

-Mobile-first indexing 2026 means Google predominantly uses your mobile site version for ranking.
-You must implement responsive design techniques that adapt seamlessly across devices.
-Test your site using Google's Mobile-Friendly Test tool and ensure touch elements are properly spaced, text is readable without zooming, and navigation works flawlessly on smaller screens.
-Your mobile experience isn't optional—it's the primary version search engines evaluate.
+Mobile-first indexing 2026 means Google mostly looks at your mobile site version first when deciding how to rank your pages.
+So yeah, you really have to use responsive design techniques that adjust smoothly on different devices.
+Test your site with Google’s Mobile-Friendly Test tool and check that touch elements aren’t too close together, text is readable without zooming in, and that navigation still works fine on smaller screens.
+Your mobile experience isn’t just a bonus now, it’s basically the main version search engines look at.

 5. Strategic Internal Linking and Site Structure Optimization